ppy/osu-wiki/news/2023/2023-01-06-osumonthly-6.md

 ![](/wiki/shared/news/2023-01-01-osumonthly-6/osu!mania-LNTournament-3.jpg)

 Earlier this month, the third installation of the [osu!mania LN Tournament](/wiki/Tournaments/o!mLN/3) was concluded!
-For those unaware, the tournament hosted by ::MashedPotato::{ user=10494860 }, [Polytetral](https://osu.ppy.sh/users/8612061), and ::\1yosh::{ user=7157133 } is currently the biggest, most well-known tournament centred around long notes.
+For those unaware, the tournament hosted by ::MashedPotato::{ user=10494860 }, ::Polytetral::{ user=8612061 }, and ::\1yosh::{ user=7157133 } is currently the biggest, most well-known tournament centred around long notes.
 By the end of 2022 they concluded their biggest, most ambitious iteration, with quite the assortment of custom songs, charts, and well-tailored mappools for the enjoyment of players and viewers alike!

 | Placing | Player |
 | :-: | :-- |